Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make

 The gym was located in a meeting room, with mirrors covering the walls and a grey/black striped carpet on the floor.

 Equipment consisted of a treadmill, a bike, a low bike, a rowing machine, a weight resistance area, two benches, one with a weight bar, a large selection of weights, and a mat.
 There was also a water dispenser with cups, hand gel, and towels.

-With time to spare before checking out, I asked at reception about access to the gym.
+With time to spare before checking out, I asked reception about access to the gym.
 I was given a keycard with instructions to take the lift to the basement.
 The card worked in the first of two doors, but not the next into the gym.
 The receptionist was helpful.
 She advised me to ring before going down again and she met me at the door.
 Even she had trouble getting the keycard to work.

 The lights seemed to be on an automatic timer.
 They went off after 30 minutes, which was a little disconcerting.
 Thankfully they soon came back on.

 I was disappointed not to find a cross-trainer there, but I was fortunate to have the area to myself.
 'Mini' is an accurate description of these facilities, but it was adequate for my purposes.
-Any more than two people and it would feel crowded.
+More than two people and it would feel crowded.

-For those traveling by air, the Holiday Inn Heathrow Terminal 5 is located 1.6 miles northwest of Terminal 5.
+For those traveling by air, Holiday Inn London Heathrow Terminal 5 is located 1.6 miles northwest of Terminal 5.
 It takes 10 minutes on the Hotel Hoppa (H59/H57) bus to the hotel from Terminal 5, 20 minutes traveling in the opposite direction.
 A further 10 minutes takes you to Terminal 4.
-Free shuttle trains link Terminal 4 and 5 with Heathrow Central Station (near Terminals 2 and 3).
+Free shuttle trains link Terminals 4 and 5 with Heathrow Central Station (near Terminals 2 and 3).

 For those, like us, traveling by car, the hotel is located a few minutes south of the A4 Colnbrook bypass, which is the main road from the west into London.
 It is 6 minutes (1.6 miles) from junction 5 of the M4 and 6 minutes (3.4 miles) from junction 14 of the M25, London's infamous orbital motorway.